mac-theobio/QMEE/Statistical_philosophy.md

 -   Answer the [MMV question](MMV.html).
 Get help where you need it, but write up the answer by yourself.
 -   Formulate a hypothesis about your data, and discuss how you would test it statistically.

+See [the assignment page](assignments.html) to submit.
+For this case there are two separate assignments, so you should email us the names of two files.
+Don't submit in a proprietary format, like Word.
+If it's easy for you, use text, otherwise, you can use .pdf.

 Main readings
 -----------